kimdanny/blog/_posts/trading-diary/2020-09-10-trading-log.md

 ## 15 SEP 2020
 My decision on GRAF and NNOX was a great move!
-GRAF has dramatically touched down to 25 dollars, and NNOX... fell by 20% for two days in a row, making -40% dip eventually... haha
+GRAF has dramatically touched down to 25 dollars, and NNOX... fell by 20% for two days in a row, making -40% dip in total... haha

 +\) Last friday, with the money I gained from GRAF, I bought GMHI, another SPAC for 'Luminar', one of the greatest competitor of Velodyne.

 **Luminar, where my new investment goes, in replace of Velodyne**
-Disclaimer: Doesn't mean that I gave up on Velodyne though!
+Disclaimer: Doesn't mean that I ditched Velodyne though!
 I'll keep my eye on both of them (Velodyne is aiming to finish their SPAC period in 3rd quarter 2020).

 Luminar the lidar startup again that burst onto the autonomous vehicle scene in April 2017 after operating for years in secrecy, was merged with SPAC, called Gores Metropoulos Inc., with a post-deal market valuation of $3.4 billion, which is bigger than that of Velodyne has announced as their valuation.